-The Commission follows closely the guidance of the Financial Action Task Force ("FATF"), an inter-governmental body whose purpose is the development and promotion of national and international policies to combat money laundering and terrorist financing.
+The Commission follows closely the guidance of the Financial Action Task Force (FATF), an intergovernmental body whose purpose is the development and promotion of national and international policies to combat money laundering and terrorist financing.
 In order to meet FATF objectives, organisations are required to maintain comprehensive statistics regarding the effectiveness and efficiency of systems for combating money laundering and terrorist financing.
 The Commission particularly notes and takes record of suspicious transaction reports by the Commission or its licensees and certificate holders, the details of onsite inspections, as well as any formal requests for assistance relating to AML/CFT issues.
-During the year 213 suspicious transaction reports were submitted by eGambling licensees and certificate holders and one being submitted by the Commission itself in respect of concerns it had about a licensee being the victim of a fraud.
+During the year 320 suspicious transaction reports were submitted by eGambling licensees and certificate holders.

 The Commission continues to be involved in a number of initiatives aimed at raising awareness of these issues with licensees and the public.
-During 2016 these included briefing and training sessions for staff and licensees, as well as consultation with other regulatory bodies.
+During 2017 these included briefing and training sessions for staff and licensees, as well as consultation with other regulatory bodies.
 The Commission's annual AML/ CFT event remains popular with licensees.
 It covers thematic AML/CFT topics and features an external subject matter expert who facilitates discussion and debate on global AML/CFT, bribery and trafficking issues.
 In addition, the Commission is represented at meetings of the Bailiwick's AML/CFT working groups.
+The focus of activity in 2017 has been the work necessary to prepare a National Risk Assessment for the Bailiwick.